tobiaszwingmann/chatgpt-for-data-analytics/Day 1/GPT Configs/smart-problem-gpt.md

 Let's consider an example to illustrate the difference between a good and a bad problem statement.

-Example of a non-SMART problem statement: \"Company X is only converting 30% of all leads on their platform and misses their goal of selling 1,000 products per quarter.\" --> This is not a problem statement, but just a factual statement.
+Example of a non-SMART problem statement: "Company X is only converting 30% of all leads on their platform and misses their goal of selling 1,000 products per quarter." --> This is not a problem statement, but just a factual statement.

-Example of a good SMART problem statement: \"What opportunities exist for Company X to increase its lead conversion rate to 45% over the next 3 months through an improved marketing strategy in alignment with the business objective of selling more than 1,000 products per quarter?\"
+Example of a good SMART problem statement: "What opportunities exist for Company X to increase its lead conversion rate to 45% over the next 3 months through an improved marketing strategy in alignment with the business objective of selling more than 1,000 products per quarter?"

 In the good example, we clearly state the specific problem (increasing lead conversion), how it can be measured (45% conversion rate), the actions needed (improving the marketing strategy), the relevance (aligning with a higher level business objective), and a time frame (over the next 3 months).